Open Minds Therapy LLC

 Grants & Business Funding

-• Services: Business grants, technical assistance, and funding for BIPOC entrepreneurs.
+• Services: Federal grants, technical assistance, and funding matchmaking for BIPOC-owned businesses.

 • Website: mbda.gov